crazydw4rf/book-stock-manager/README_en.md

 After the application is running, the Swagger UI for API documentation can be accessed at: `http://localhost:8080/docs/`

 ## TODO
-- [ ] Add a service to handle database migrations in the `compose.yml` file.
 - [ ] Add CI/CD actions to automate the build, test, and deployment processes.
 - [ ] Add unit tests and integration tests.
 - [ ] Implement user authentication features.